ibm-cloud-docs/openwhisk/about.md

 ```
 {: codeblock}

 Note how the record contains both the returned result and the logs that were written.
 The record also contains the start and end time of the invocation of the action.
-Activation records contain more fields, but this examples is stripped down for simplicity.
+Activation records contain more fields, but this example is stripped down for simplicity.

 Now you can use the REST API (start from step 1 again) to obtain your activation and thus the result of your action.
 To do so, run this command: